Home

 You'll be "stuck" with the fee only if you use the services of the agent but do not book the trip.

-As an agent, I do not charge research or service fees, but I can understand why some agents do - if you are asking someone to spend a lot of time planning your trip for you, let them book it and make a commission.
-Taking the information and walking away (especially if you then book it yourself) is rather inconsiderate - please don't do it!
+I think that's understandable - if you are asking someone to spend a lot of time planning your trip for you, let them book it and make a commission.
+Taking the information and walking away (especially if you then book it yourself) is really pretty inconsiderate - please don't do it!

 You can book your trip any way you want - but do book it soon!
 Everyone can use a little "me" time!